 User maintenance for this vacuum is pretty simple.
-There aren't that many parts that need regular cleaning, and they're all easy to access.
+There aren't many parts that need regular cleaning, and they're all easy to access.

 Since this is a cordless vacuum, its range is limited only by the remaining battery life and the room left within its dustbin.

 This vacuum has excellent bare floor performance.
 It easily clears away small debris like rice, but you might need to make an extra pass to fully clear away bulkier debris like cereal.
 Thankfully, suction performance remains consistent as its dustbin fills up.
-If you want a similar vacuum with better bare floor performance, consider the Shark APEX UpLight or the LG CordZero A9 Ultimate.
+If you want a similar vacuum with better bare floor performance, consider the Shark APEX UpLight or the LG CordZero A9.

 This vacuum isn't too loud.
 It makes a slightly less high-pitched noise than the Dyson V8, which won't be especially noticeable if you run the vacuum in an enclosed room.

 The Dyson V11 does a decent job cleaning debris in cracks and crevices.
 When used in its 'Auto' power mode with its floorhead's suction gate left open, it easily clears away debris in shallower cracks, but some can still be left behind in deeper crevices.
-If you want the best in crevice-cleaning performance, you should run the vacuum in its most powerful 'Boost' mode with its crevice tool.
+If you want the best crevice-cleaning performance, run the vacuum in its most powerful 'Boost' mode with its crevice tool.
 Alternatively, consider purchasing a compatible fluffy brushroll for improved debris pickup on hard floors and in crevices.

 The Dyson V11 does a terrible job of scrubbing away stains on bare floors when used with its primary floorhead, though that isn't very surprising given the fact that it lacks any mopping capability.